 For example, if the indicator was trading above 80 for some time then dipped below 80, this could indicate a significant change in momentum.
-When using the fast or slow %K, and the %D moving average, a cross between the two gives an added degree of confidence that the momentum/trend is changing.
+Using the fast or slow %K and the %D moving average, a cross between the two gives an added degree of confidence that the momentum/trend is changing.
 It can also eliminate those pesky false signals!

 Is RSI or stochastic better?

 It is not necessarily a case of whether the RSI of the stochastic indicator is “better,” but rather which one is more appropriate for your investment strategy.
 The stochastic oscillator assumes that an asset price will track the recent high/low depending upon the direction of the trend.
 The RSI takes into account recent gains and recent losses to calculate a relative strength figure.
 In reality, the two can complement each other and are often used in tandem by traders.

 The history of the stochastic oscillator can be traced back to the 1950s, which saw C. Ralph Dystant credited with creating the basic formula.
 However, George C. Lane was certainly more active in promoting the indicator, introducing the concept of moving averages to complement the baseline calculations.
 It is no coincidence that the two worked together at C. Ralph Dystant’s stock-market education business.
 Whether or not you believe that technical indicators create “self-fulfilling prophecies” or not, there is no doubt that the stochastic oscillator indicator is as relevant (if not more) today as it was back in the 1950s.